 Chicago Adopts 2018 IBC and International Existing Building Code

 From NFSA President Shane Ray on the Chicago Building Code:

-NFSA played a key role in the progress made in Chicago.
+NFSA played a key role in the progress made in the Chicago building code.
 Commitment from Tom Lia, NIFSAB, who has been working this for years, to Bob Tinucci, Field Operations, Jeff Hugo, Code/Public Fire Protection, to our members who have reviewed, commented and provided guidance has been enormous, not to mention the support from our Engineering Department, who reviewed documents, to Outreach and Government Relations, who assisted with press releases, to Administration who went and visited with staff from the City of Chicago Department of Buildings.
 This is the progress we can make when we utilize all our resources and work together toward our mission.

 While not where we would have like to have been, it’s a lot of progress from where we could have been and where we were.
 This Code Modernization Ordinance advances saving lives and property with fire sprinklers.

 Chicago’s modernized building code provides new rules for construction